siberianfox/tinygwiki/TinyG-Configuration.md

 Returns a status report or set the contents of a status report (JSON only).
 Identical to ? command.
 See [Status Reports]() for details.

 ### $QR - Queue Report
-Sends a queue reports. $QV $QV for details.
+Manually request a queue report.
+See [$QV](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#qv---queue-report-verbosity) for details.

 ### $QF - Queue Flush
 Removes all Gcode blocks remaining in the planner queue.
 This is useful to clear the buffer after a feedhold to create homing, jogging, probes and other cycles.